ganelson/inform/resources/Documentation/Writing with Inform.md

 And some authors might also want to print something like so:

 	Hyperlink handling rule for examination hyperlink:
-		let the item be the hyperlink value as a thing;
+		let the item be the value of outcome as a thing;
 		say "(examining [the item])[command clarification break]";
 		try examining the item;
 		rule succeeds.